efren-palacios/duellinks/_posts/deck-types/guides/2018-02-04-rez-guide-by-insano.md

 This is probably the best Skill for the current meta because there are so many decks that are popular and powerful.
 Being able to use a {Storm} in conjunction with your set Spirit and other cards, to clear all three backrow at once is very useful in this meta, and very powerful vs our toughest match up, Gladiator Beasts.
 You will not have the advantage in the REZ mirror match however, but with Side decking you can over come that.

-**{The Tie that Binds}:** great skill for the rez mirror and vs other decks as well your monster gains 100 ATK times the amount of monsters on the field.
+**{The Tie that Binds}:** great skill for the REZ mirror and vs other decks as well your monster gains 100 ATK times the amount of monsters on the field.

-**{Beatdown}:** ah old reliable, the original dominant skill for rez decks.
+**{Beatdown}:** ah old reliable, the original dominant skill for REZ decks.
 Your field increases by the number of level 5 or higher monsters on your field times 300.
 No longer optimal now that CA is less popular in the current meta but that can change in the near future.

 ---